TANAWAT002/Strawberry-Tracking-by-Ultralytics-and-Yolov8/README.md

 # Strawberry-Tracking-by-Ultralytics-and-Yolov8
-## Develop Strawberry Tracking System and Movement Conditions of the Strawberry Harvesting Robot
+Welcome to my project "Develop Strawberry Tracking System and Movement Conditions of the Strawberry Harvesting Robot" in this repository I would show you how to use custom model Yolov8 for Strawberry Tracking and create Movement Condition of Harvesting Robot.